Wonderful Museo Picasso Malaga

 Museo Picasso Malaga is located in the heart of the Historic Centre of the city, with the dramatic backdrop of the Alcazaba Fortress and Gibralfaro Castle close by.
 It is also two minutes walking distance from Malaga Cathedral.
 The museum is housed in a magnificent old building that was painstakingly restored to befit the importance of the works of their great Picasso.

 What I liked about this museum is that it showcases a substantial number of works spanning his seven decade career.
 The price of the ticket includes headphones with an audio guide.
-The audio guide is really good as it providing you with great explanations about Picasso, his art, his life and the events that inspired him along the way.
+The audio guide is really good as it provides you with great explanations about Picasso, his art, his life and the events that inspired him along the way.

 The Audio Guide is available in nine languages: Spanish, English, German, French, Italian, Dutch, Russian, Japanese and Chinese.